Understanding your conveyancing quote

 - Exchanging contracts within a week of completion

-There are numerous other examples of potentially additional fees.
+There are numerous other examples of potentially additional costs.
 See our complete list here.

 The key point is to read the terms and conditions accompanying the quote carefully.
 This way you know exactly what, if any, the additional fees will be.